Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Data and the ``CAR--within--clusters'' Model

 \section{Data and the ``CAR--within--clusters'' Model}

-For the first time in decades, Philadelphia is experiencing population growth and its built environment is rapidly evolving; this transformation makes it an interesting real-time case study for examining how crime evolves over time.
 Our crime data comes from \url{opendataphilly.org}, where the Philadelphia Police Department publicly releases the location, time, and type of each reported crime in the city.
-While there has been an overall decrease in the total amount of crime in the city over the last decade, examining temporal trends at a local neighborhood level can provide a more nuanced understanding of crime dynamics.
 We focus on \emph{violent} crimes, which include homicides, rapes, robberies, and aggravated assaults \citep{UCR}, aggregated at the census tract level.
 Philadelphia is divided into $N = 384$ census tracts, which range in size from 0.04 to 6.65 square miles and whose populations range from 0 to 8300, with mean of 4000, according to the 2010 Census.

 When comparing crime incidence across heterogeneous regions, it is very common for criminologists to work with per-capita crime rates (e.g. crime rates per 100,000 inhabitants).
 However, for small geographic regions within urban environments, \citet{zhang2007spatial} point out that frequently neither criminals nor victims are from the same neighborhood as the crime location.
 They instead recommend normalizing crime counts by the area of the neighborhood rather than the population.
-To this end, let $c_{i,t}$ be the total number of violent crimes reported in neighborhood $i$ in year $t,$ with $t = 0$ corresponding to the year 2006 and $t = 11$ corresponding to the year 2017.
-Additionally, let $A_{i}$ be the area of neighborhood $i$ in square miles.
-Since the distribution of \textit{crime densitiy} $c_{i,t}/A_{i}$ is quite skewed, we transform the densities using the inverse hyberbolic sine transformation:

-As noted by \cite{burbidge1988alternative}, this transformation behaves quite similarly to a logarithmic transform but is well-defined at zero.